-Every once in awhile, the Maryland State Bar Association will publish helpful lists.
-I came by this one from this past spring.
+Every once in a while, the Maryland State Bar Association will publish helpful lists.
+I came by this one this past spring.
 We all know that many times, the attorneys are the cause of the problem, not the solution.
 Here are a few times in dealing with them.

 Ten Ways To Deal With A Difficult Opposing Counsel

 While many people have the instinct to fight fire with fire, and to right every wrong, you might be surprised how judges truly hate that approach!
 While a few judges don’t mind truly over-aggressive attorneys, the world is changing, and those attorneys, who will never change, are either retiring or losing their licenses to practice.